eight04/rollup-plugin-write-output/README.md

 * `context.scripts` - list of path to output chunks, including the output file and its dependencies.
 The list is ordered so dependencies load first.
 Paths are relative to `target` and always use forward slash `/`.
 * `context.htmlScripts` - HTML script tags that can be injected to HTML directly.
 It equals to ``scripts.map(s => `<script src="${s}"></script>`).join("")``.

+Scripts are ordered and dependencies will be loaded first.

 Changelog
 ---------

+* 0.1.1 (Feb 12, 2021)

+  - Add: an import resolver to guaratee script execution order.

 * 0.1.0 (Aug 19, 2020)